yfish1/SST23/README.md

 # Break it

 After our evaluation, we introduced two vulnerabilities (CSRF and XSS).
-With the [NAME OF SAST-TOOL], we can verify that it finds the vulnerabilities that we have introduced.
+With a tool, we can verify that it finds the vulnerabilities that we have introduced.

 ## Tool Security Code Scan

 Security Code Scan is an open source tool.
 It detects various security vulnerability patterns.
 There  are **3** methods to get this tool.

-More info about this methods and tool on [the site](https://security-code-scan.github.io/#Installation)
+More info about these methods and tool on [the site](https://security-code-scan.github.io/#Installation)

 ## CSRF Vulnerability